madzebra/electrum-bitcore/contrib/build-wine/README.md

 2. Make sure `/opt` is owned by the current user.
 3. Run `build.sh`.

+   As part of the build process the MinGW Installation Manager is run.
+   The following have to be marked for installation:
+   - mingw32-base
+   - mingw32-gcc-g++
+   - msys-base
+   After marking these terminate the Installation Manager (click x).
+   In the "Review Changes" window click "Apply".

-4. The generated binaries are in `./dist`.
+4. The generated binaries are in './dist'.